aeolusbot/ansible-role-nvidia-driver/README.md

    - `ppa`: register [Ubuntu PPA repository](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa)
    - `ubuntu`: Ubuntu official APT repository, nothing to register
 - `nvidia_driver_version` is a variable to specify NVIDIA graphics driver version and current default is `384`
+- `install_recommends` is a variable to make sure recommended packages are installed along with the nvidia drivers

 Dependencies
 ------------